The Complex-Time Segal-Bargmann Transform: Compact-Type Lie Groups and their Complexifications

 \begin{proposition} If $K$ is a connected Lie group of compact type, both $K$ and $K_{\mathbb{C}}$ are unimodular. \end{proposition}

-\begin{proof} It is well known that a connected Lie group $G$ is unimodular if and only if $\mathrm{Ad}_{g}$ has determinant one for all $g\in G$.
+\begin{proof} It is well known that a connected Lie group $G$ is unimodular if and only if $\mathrm{Ad}_{g}$ has determinant equal to 1 for all $g\in G$.
 (See, for example, Exercise 26 in Chapter 2 of \cite{Varadarajan}.)
-There is, however, a subtlety: even if $G$ happens to be a complex Lie group, so that $\mathrm{Ad}_{g}$ is a complex-linear map on the the Lie algebra, the determinant of $\mathrm{Ad}_{g}$ should be taken over $\R$ not $\C$.
-(After all, the complex structure plays no role in the definition of the modular function.)
+There is, however, a subtlety: even if $G$ happens to be a complex Lie group, so that $\mathrm{Ad}_{g}$ is a complex-linear map on the the Lie algebra, the determinant of $\mathrm{Ad}_{g}$ should be taken over $\mathbb{R}$ not $\mathbb{C}$.